-- 1/2 cup red wine may substitute beef broth or beef stock
+- 1/2 cup beef broth may substitute red wine or even water

-- 2 cans of diced tomatoes undrained, 14.5 ounces
+- 1 can of diced tomatoes undrained, 14.5 ounces

-Brown the ground turkey over medium-high heat for a few minutes until crumbly (about 7 minutes).
+Brown the ground turkey over medium-high heat for a few minutes until crumbly (about 5 to 7 minutes).

-Stir in onion, peppers, garlic, spices, wine/broth, maple syrup, salt and pepper.
+Stir in onion, peppers, garlic, spices, broth, maple syrup, salt and pepper.
 Continue to cook over medium heat for another 8-10 minutes, until vegetables are tender.

-Add the kidney beans, tomatoes, ketchup and hot sauce.
+Add the kidney beans, tomatoes, tomato sauce, and bring to a boil.